cybercog/laravel-whoops-editor/README.md

 This feature was introduced in Laravel 5.5.25, but unfortunately has issues on Linux machines.

-Laravel Whoops Editor fixes PHPStorm, IDEA and Sublime.
+Laravel Whoops Editor fixes PHPStorm, IDEA and SublimeText support.

 For Atom support you can use [Mike Bronner's](https://github.com/mikebronner) [laravel-whoops-atom](https://github.com/GeneaLabs/laravel-whoops-atom) package.